BCoishous/Midterm-Sprint-Java/README.md

 **Functionalities 6-10 (implemented by Merethe Batino):**

 - Report generation, expired medication checks, prescription history, restocking, and the main Scanner menu
+-  Comprehensive System Report

+This feature generates a comprehensive report that summarizes all data in the system, including the total number of patients, doctors, medications, and prescriptions.
+It organizes the information into sections such as patient summaries, doctor summaries, medication summaries, prescription summaries, and a system health check.

+Expired Drug Detection Report

+This feature checks if any medications in the system have expired.
+If expired drugs are found, the system flags them in the report so the pharmacist can remove them from inventory and maintain patient safety.

+ Doctor's Prescription Report

+Lists all prescriptions issued by a specific doctor.
+It helps track the prescribing activity of doctors and allows administrators to review which medications they have prescribed to patients.

+Patient Prescription Summary (Past Year)

+This generates a summary of all prescriptions given to patients in the last year.
+It simplifies the information by listing only the names of the medications, allowing users to quickly see medication trends.

+Pharmacy Drug Restocking

+Automatically restocks medications in the pharmacy inventory.
+The system can either reset all medications to a fixed stock level or assign a random quantity to simulate restocking.
+This ensures the pharmacy maintains sufficient medication supplies.

 **Additional Functionalities (implemented by Samantha Stroud):**